 « CONS: Poor Range, Potential Durability Issues

-7 PetSafe Elite Big Dog Remote Trainer
+7.Best Waterproof Electric Dog Collar: PetSafe Big Dog Remote Trainer

-I will focus on the collar designed for big dogs, which comes with a 1000 yards range and 15 static stimulation levels.
+I will focus on the collar designed for big dogs, with a 1000 yards range and 15 static stimulation levels.

-In addition to this brand's mentioned featured, there is also tone stimulation available, but unfortunately no vibration mode.
-The remote can be used to train two dogs at the same time if you get an additional collar.
+In addition to this brand's mentioned features, there is also tone stimulation available, but unfortunately, no vibration mode.
+You can use the remote to train two dogs simultaneously if you get an additional collar.

-I have used the collar for a couple of weeks without any problems with the charger but it’s safe to say based on reviews that the batteries in this product are not that durable.
+I have used the collar for a couple of weeks without any problems with the charger, but it’s safe to say, based on reviews, that the batteries in this product are not that durable.

 » PROS: Different Stimulation Modes, Easy to Use, Waterproof, Rechargeable Batteries, Good Range, Remote Can Be Used on Multiple Dogs

-8 PetSpy P620 Dog Training Shock Collar
+8.Best Electric Dog Collar For Stubborn Dogs: PetSpy P620 Dog Training Shock Collar